-The bearings are designed to support the shaft, or the part of the linear motion shaft, which plays the role of supporting the rotating body or the linear moving body in the machine.
+Roller bearings are designed to support the shaft of a rotating body, or the shaft of a linear moving body in a machine.

 What is Bearing?

-What are Bearings?
-Bearings are devices used to achieve rotational or linear motion while reducing friction and handling stress.
+Bearings are devices used to reduce friction and handle stress caused by rotational motion of an object or machine.
 Bearings are similar to wheels in that they enable the device to roll, thereby reducing friction between the bearing surface and its rolling surface.

 The Working Principle of the Bearing:

-- Classified according to the direction of the load that the bearing bears
+Bearings can be classified according to the direction of the load that the bearing bears:

-- Classified according to the shape of the bearing rolling element
+- The shape of the bearing rolling element

-- Classified according to the number of rows of bearing rolling elements
+- The number of rows of bearing rolling elements

-- Classify according to whether the bearing parts can be separated or not
+- Whether the bearing parts can be separated or not

-The main function of the bearing is to support the mechanical rotating body, reduce the friction coefficient during the movement process, and ensure rotation accuracy.
+The main function of a bearing is to support a mechanical rotating body, reduce friction during movement, and ensure rotation accuracy.

 - Radial Bearings vs Axial Bearings

-Bearings can transmit loads radially or axially (thrust), in many cases a combination of radial and axial loads.
+Bearings can transmit loads radially (perpendicular to the shaft) or axially (thrust-parallel to the shaft), and in many cases a combination of radial and axial loads may be encountered.
 The choice of bearing design depends on the relevant application.

 - Deep groove ball bearing: